 “You think you’re the only superhero in the world?
 You’ve become part of a bigger universe; you just don’t know it yet.” — Samuel L. Jackson

-As monotonous as the endless blockbuster slog can seem from the industrial movie assembly lines of America (or India), the fact that blockbusters themselves as high-concept, big budget, mostly action-based events have remained fairly stable in their dominance over the past 40 years does not in any way mean that the style or tone of those movies has not changed substantially from decade to decade.
-Blockbusters still dominate the global box office and are still crafted with the intention of appealing to as many audiences as possible, but as times change and world economies change and cultures change, so must the dominate forms of art and entertainment (i.e. movies) change to reflect the evolving tastes and demographics of their prospective audiences.
+While blockbusters, as high-concept, big budget, mostly action-based events have dominated the international box office over the past 40 years, that doesn’t imply their style or tone has not changed from decade to decade.
+Blockbusters still dominate the global box office and are still crafted with the intention of appealing to as many audiences as possible, but as times change, so must the dominate forms of art and entertainment (i.e. movies) change to reflect the evolving tastes and demographics of their prospective audiences.

 ENTER THE WORLD OF MARVEL: THE GOOD, THE BAD, AND THE BOX OFFICE-TAKEOVER